ladeyekun/hotel-project/README.md

 page also featured a section where the hotel facilities were described.
 We also a four column gallery section for the pictures of these facilities.

-The website about us page describes the hotel rich history and also the background
+The about us page describes the hotel rich history and also the background

 ### Preview photos